coffebar/clipman/README.md

 To query the history and select items, run the binary as `clipman pick -t wofi`.
 You can assign it to a keybinding: `bindsym $mod+h exec clipman pick -t wofi`.
 You can pass additional arguments to the selector like this: `clipman pick --tool wofi -T'--prompt=my-prompt -i'` (both `--prompt` and `-i` are flags of wofi).

+If you want to insert text right after you pick it, install `wtype` and assing `clipman pick -t wofi && wtype -M ctrl v -m ctrl`.
+This will emulate Ctrl+v after you pick some text.
+Note, if you want to paste into terminal emulator, probaly you need to use Ctrl+Shift+v: `wtype -M ctrl -M shift v -m ctrl -m shift`.

 You can use a custom selector like this: `clipman pick --print0 --tool=CUSTOM --tool-args="fzf --prompt 'pick > ' --bind 'tab:up' --cycle --read0"`.

 To remove items from history, `clipman clear -t wofi` and `clipman clear --all`.